seanmpuckett/sai/docs/hello.md

 	    each wordlist as divisor, word

-The **each** iterator is used to visit each trait in an object.
+The **each** iterator is used to visit each field in an object.
 Here, we want to examine the words in our word list.
-The **as** clause allows the assignment of each iterated trait’s value and name to variables for use in the nested code block:
+The **as** clause allows the assignment of each iterated field’s value and name to variables for use in the nested code block:

 	      unless num % divisor